Diderot-Language/examples/README.md

 #### (1) Get SML/NJ
 The Diderot compiler is written in [SML/NJ](http://smlnj.org), so you'll need to install that first.
-On the [Downloads](http://smlnj.org/dist/working/index.html) page, go to the topmost [Sofware links: files](http://smlnj.org/dist/working/110.79/index.html) link (currently version 110.79) to get files needed to install SML/NJ on different platforms.
+On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html) page, go to the topmost "Sofware links: files" link (currently 110.79) to get files needed to install SML/NJ on your platform.

 #### (2) Get Teem
 The Diderot run-time depends on [Teem](http://teem.sourceforge.net).